alekseysidorov/esp8266-wifi-serial/README.md

 # esp8266-wifi-serial

-Driver to work with the esp8266 module over the serial port.
+(WIP) Driver to work with the esp8266 module over the serial port.